exogee-technology/graphweaver/src/examples/rest-with-auth/README.md

 ## Start a local development server

-Once the database is up and running you can start the example with:
+Once the database is up and running, you can start the example with:

 ```sh
 pnpm i